makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 The drop_na() function is used to remove rows with missing values from the model_data dataset.
 This step ensures that only complete cases with data in all selected columns are retained in the final dataset.

 The result is a cleaned and filtered dataset named model_data that includes the specified variables for further analysis.
 Then, for census data, we cleaned it so that it matches the inputs as the survey data.

+### Description of the important variables
+- cps21_votechoice: Represents the respondent's vote choice.
+- age & cps21_age: Represents the age of respondents.
+It is rounded in the cleaning process.
+- marital/cps21_marital: Represents the marital status of respondents.
+1: "Married"
+2: "Living common-law"
+3: "Divorced"
+4: "Separated"
+5: "Widowed"
+6: "Single, never married"
+7: For any other or unexpected values in 'marital_status'.
+- cps21_bornin_canada: Represents the citizenship status of respondents.
+1: "By birth"
+2: "By naturalization"
+3: "Don't know" (If this category is present in the original data).
+- province & cps21_province: Represents the province of residence.
+Numeric codes from 1 to 13 for different provinces and territories.
+- education & cps21_education: Represents the level of education of respondents.
+4: "Less than high school diploma or its equivalent"
+5: "High school diploma or a high school equivalency certificate"
+7: "Trade certificate or diploma" or “College, CEGEP or other non-university certificate or diploma”
+8: "University certificate or diploma below the bachelor's level"
+9: "Bachelor's degree (e.g. B.A., B.Sc., LL.B.)" and
+11: "University certificate, diploma or degree above the bachelor's level"
+NA: For any other or unexpected values in 'education'.
+- rural_urban & pes21_rural_urban: Represents the respondent's location in terms of population center and urban/rural designation, providing information about the urban or rural nature of their residence.
+3: "Rural areas and small population centres (non CMA/CA)"
+5: "Larger urban population centres (CMA/CA)"
+NA: For any other or unexpected values in 'pop_center'.